-That’s discouraging because it feels like a step backwards.
-If it happens frequently, we learn to avoid getting our hopes up for fear they might be dashed.
+That’s discouraging because it feels like a step backward.
+If it happens frequently, you learn to avoid getting your hopes up for fear they might be dashed.
+Right?!?!?!

-But lately I’ve been reading in the Psalms about this idea that our hope in God is something we should be proud of, not ashamed of.
-David cries out again and again in the early chapters, “Let me not put to shame” (Ps.
-25:20 and others).
+But lately, I’ve been reading in the Psalms about this idea that our hope in God is something we should be proud of, not ashamed of.
+David cries out again and again in the early chapters, “Let me not put to share” (Psalms 25:20)

 Friend, don’t let the Enemy convince you that your little battle today was the first step on that downward spiral.

-Don’t let him dash your hopes by whispering lies like, “He’ll never change.”
+Don’t let him dash your hopes by whispering lies like, “Your Husband will never change.”

-If you want to stand firm in the battle for your marriage, you must learn to recognize progress and claim it for the victory that it is!
+If you want to stand for your marriage, you must learn to recognize progress and claim it for the victory that it is!